 If (i) any Liquidity Event of Default under the Liquidity Facility has occurred and is continuing and (ii) less than 65% of the aggregate outstanding principal amount of all Series A Equipment Notes are Performing Equipment Notes, the Liquidity Provider may, in its discretion, give a notice of termination of the Liquidity Facility (a "Final Termination Notice").
 With respect to the Liquidity Facility, if the Pool Balance of the Certificates is greater than the aggregate outstanding principal amount of the Series A Equipment Notes (other than any Equipment Notes previously sold or with respect to which the collateral securing such Equipment Notes has been disposed of) at any time during the 18-month period prior to the Final Payment Date, the Liquidity Provider may, in its discretion, give a notice of special termination of the Liquidity Facility (a "Special Termination Notice" and, together with the Final Termination Notice, a "Termination Notice").
-The effect of the delivery of a Termination Notice with respect to the Liquidity Facility will be to cause (i) the Liquidity Facility to expire on the fifth Business Day after the date on which such Termination Notice is received by the Subordination Agent, (ii) the Subordination Agent to request promptly, and the Liquidity Provider to make, a Final Drawing or Special Termination Drawing, as applicable, thereunder in an amount equal to the then Maximum Available Commitment thereunder, (iii) in the case of a Final Drawing, any Drawing remaining unreimbursed as of the date of termination to be automatically converted into a Final Drawing under the Liquidity Facility, and (iv) all amounts owing to the Liquidity Provider automatically to become accelerated.
+The effect of the delivery of a Termination Notice is received by the Subordination Agent, (ii) the Subordination Agent to request promptly, and the Liquidity Provider to make, a Final Drawing or Special Termination Drawing, as applicable, thereunder in an amount equal to the then Maximum Available Commitment thereunder, (iii) in the case of a Final Drawing, any Drawing remaining unreimbursed as of the date of termination to be automatically converted into a Final Drawing under the Liquidity Facility, and (iv) all amounts owing to the Liquidity Provider automatically to become accelerated.

-Notwithstanding the foregoing, the Subordination Agent will be obligated to pay amounts owing to the Liquidity Provider only to the extent of funds available therefor after giving effect to the payments in accordance with the provisions set forth under "DESCRIPTION OF THE INTERCREDITOR AGREEMENT-Priority of Distributions."
-(Liquidity Facility, Section 6.01) Upon the circumstances described below under "DESCRIPTION OF THE INTERCREDITOR AGREEMENT-Intercreditor Rights-Controlling Party," the Liquidity Provider may become the Controlling Party with respect to the exercise of remedies under the Indentures.
+Notwithstanding the foregoing, the Subordination Agent will be obligated to pay amounts owing to the Liquidity Provider only to the extent of funds available therefor after giving effect to the payments in accordance with the provisions set forth under "DESCRIPTION OF THE INTERCREDITOR AGREEMENT- Priority of Distributions."
+(Liquidity Facility, Section 6.01) Upon the circumstances described below under "DESCRIPTION OF THE INTERCREDITOR AGREEMENT- AGREEMENT-Intercreditor Rights-Controlling Party," the Liquidity Provider may become the Controlling Party with respect to the exercise of remedies under the Indentures.
 (Intercreditor Agreement, Section 2.6(c))